 The problem needs to be better understood and analysed e.g. the ratio of context coded and bypass coded bins, in particular for 16 bit data in high rate.

-JVET-V0163 Crosscheck of JVET-V0122 (AHG8: a full-bypass mode in residual coding for high bit depth and high bit rate extensions) [A. Browne (Sony)] [late] [miss]
+JVET-V0163 Crosscheck of JVET-V0122 (AHG8: a full-bypass mode in residual coding for high bit depth and high bit rate extensions) [A. Browne (Sony)] [late]